 The Voyager’s inner tent can be pitched fully freestanding, so in good weather you’ll also be able to take advantage of its part-mesh construction for ventilation and views of the night sky.

-- As with their subsidiary brand Wild Country, Terra Nova tents are not easily found outside the UK.
+- As with their sibling brand Wild Country, Terra Nova tents are not easily found outside the UK.

-The most lusted after (and expensive) tents for long-haul trips for which durability is the key consideration are undoubtedly those in the Nallo range from Swedish tentmakers Hilleberg.
+The most desirable (and expensive) tents for long-haul trips for which durability is the key consideration have for decades been those in the Nallo range from Swedish tentmakers Hilleberg.

 They’re not the most lightweight, nor the best choice for hot climates, but they do have an unmatched reputation for quality and longevity.
-Hilleberg have long resisted following the trend for ever lighter and more flimsy materials: these tents are among the most tried and tested in the world and will last – literally – for decades.
+Hilleberg have long resisted following the trend for ever lighter and more flimsy materials: these tents are among the most tried and tested in the world and will last – literally – for year after year of daily pitching.

-The Nallo 2 (2.4kg) is recommended for solo heavyweight tourers, with the Nallo 3 GT (3.1kg) delivering luxury on-the-road living for couples and their luggage.
+The Nallo 2 (2.4kg) is recommended for solo heavyweight tourers, with the Nallo 3 (2.7kg) delivering luxury on-the-road living for couples and pairs.
+The GT version of each tent features an extended vestibule for storing luggage or cooking in poor weather, adding a few hundred grams to the packed weight and marginally raising the price.

-- Buy the Hilleberg Nallo range in-store or online in the UK from Ellis Brigham or Tiso, or online-only from UltralightOutdoorGear.co.uk or AlpineTrek.co.uk.
-Always check eBay.co.uk for deals and second-hand offers.
+- Buy the Hilleberg Nallo range in-store or online in the UK from Ellis Brigham or Tiso, or online from UltralightOutdoorGear.co.uk or AlpineTrek.co.uk.
+Check eBay for rare deals and second-hand offers.

-- Buy the Hilleberg Nallo range online in the USA from Moosejaw or eBay.com, or for in-store locations see Hilleberg’s list of authorized dealers.
+- Buy the Hilleberg Nallo range online in the USA from Public Lands or eBay.

 Ultralight Bikepacking Tents

-The following tents are included in this list as examples of shelters that have either been developed with bikepacking in mind or crossed over from thru-hiking circles because they’re the lightest and most packable shelters you can get.
+The following tents are included in this list as examples of shelters that have either been developed with bikepacking in mind (rare) or crossed over from thru-hiking circles (common).
+They’re the lightest and most packable shelters you can get.

 The range of minimalist tents and shelters serving this niche has only grown with the rise of bikepacking, so consider this a sample of the kind of options you’ll find if you start digging deeper into this market.
 It is certainly not an exhaustive list: for that, you’ll have to visit a specialist bikepacking gear blog.